girikgarg8/NetflixGPT/Notes.md

 1. Use state variables for email and password, and bind them with the input field values.
 However, there is a drawback in this approach: Everytime the input field value changes, the state variable changes, which triggers a re-render of the component.
 This impacts the performance of the application.

 2. useRef is a React hook that is used to reference a value that's not needed for re-rendering.
 As an example, we do not want to trigger a re-render of the application everytime the input field values for email and password changes.
 So, we can create a reference to these input fields and use the values whenever required.

+## Lecture-1 Part-4

+Setting up Firebase, as well as deploying the frontend web app to Firebase.

+## Lecture-1 Part-5

+Let's now set up authentication using Firebase.
+We can refer the documentation of Firebase for this, it's quite informative.

+We are able to set up Firebase for both sign in and sign up functionalities.
+The next step after a user signs in or signs up successfully should be to navigate to '/browse' route, we'll be working on this next.